psolbach/icondump/README.md

 # iconbin
+- [x] Google larger site-icons for the gazillion-th time
+- [x] Build a favicon API instead because the standard is outdated
+- [x] Start gathering icon resources, use the API as a shim
+- [ ] Refresh the favicon spec, request for comments

-This is the data repository for [iconbin.com](http://iconbin.com), mapping domain names to beautiful favicons and icons of all variety – accessible via API, driven by the community and made available through a CDN.
+This is the data repository for [iconbin.com](http://iconbin.com), mapping domain names to beautiful favicons of all variety – accessible via API, driven by the community and made available through a CDN.
+Iconbin functions as a "shim" or "polyfill" because the favicon standard won't change over night.
+The goal is to propose a new favicon specification.
 This very much hinges on contributions, so please go ahead.
 Read more about it [here](https://psolbach.com/write/icons-by-api-iconbin-image-assets-brands-logos-5).

 ## How it works
 Unlike the few favicon services out there, iconbin does not replicate the `favicon.ico`.
 Instead it relies entirely on manual labor to provide nice, large and up-to-date icons via this repository.
 Borne out of frustration with the development of feed-reading apps and the hazzle of looking up, caching small and unbecoming favicons, this can be used in functional prototypes or any other templating situation.
 Throw a domain name at the API and it will yield.
 This is possible because arbitrary redirects are resolved to display `<img>` sources in most browsers.